CRAG Benchmark for Agent QnA systems¶

 cd $WORKDIR/GenAIExamples/AgentQnA/tests/

 Once you have your agent system up and running, the next step is to generate answers with agent.
 Change the variables in the script below and run the script.
-By default, it will run a sampled set of queries in music domain.
+By default, it will run the entire set of queries in the music domain (in total 373 queries).
+You can choose to run other domains or just run a sampled subset of music domain.

 # Come back to the interactive crag-eval docker container